hud-evals/coding-template/SETUP.md

 If you haven't already, clone this template and connect the repo to hud.ai:

-1. Clone this template repository on GitHub
+1. Clone this template repository on GitHub as well as the [sample](https://github.com/hud-evals/coding-template-sample)
 2. Go to [hud.ai](https://hud.ai) → **Environments** → **New Environment**
 3. Connect your GitHub repo
+4. Set `REPO_URL` and `CODING_GITHUB_TOKEN` build args.
+The `CODING_GITHUB_TOKEN` should be a GitHub PAT scoped for content access to your `coding-template-sample` repo.
-4. Your environment builds automatically on each push.
+5. Your environment builds automatically on each push.
 You can also build it manually via [your environment] > Build.

 Once deployed, your environment is accessible by its slug (e.g., `my-org/coding`).